Easily confused with : 'Laurels' such as Bay Laurel (Laurus nobilis) (but that has darker and pointed leaves),

 Portuguese Laurel (Prunus lusitanica) but probably not with Spotted Laurel (Aucuba japonica) for that has distinctive leaves that are covered in golden yellow spots or splurges [a plant of similar name].
 Only the first, Bay Laurel, is a true laurel.

 Leaves not unlike those of garden Rhododendrons but those have large red or purple flowers.

 Skimmia x confusa 'Kew Green' which has similar small tubular flowers in a similar lime-green colour but the petals are cream coloured, 5 in number and are on prominent display above the leaves.
 Your Author knows this because he took a great number of photos of the latter hoping it was Spurge-Laurel.

 Hybridizes with : Mezereon (Daphne mezereon) to produce

 No relation to : Spurges such as Sun Spurge (Euphorbia helioscopia) [a plant with similar name] save that they too have a caustic sap.

 It is native in some parts of the UK, an alien elsewhere.
 Grows in woods or scrub, especially on lime or clayey soils; mostly in the Southern part of the UK.
 It is in the same genus as Mezereon (Daphne mezereon) but un-like that is evergreen.

-The Common Name Spurge-laurel is a total misnomer, being neither a Spurge nor a Laurel.
+The Common Name Spurge-laurel is a total misnomer, being neither a Spurge nor a Laurel, but it may look like either(?).
 The berries, which are poisonous to humans but not to birds, are black and appear in early summer.
 But all parts of the plant are poisonous, probably containing much the same toxins as Mezereon.
 The sap of the plant is caustic to mammaliam skin causing a rash which may be persistent and it is also dangerous to get in the eyes where it may result in blindness.

 It contains the Coumarins Daphnetin and its glucoside